Bankalar Caddesi: Attractions

-The Alexandre Vallaury-designed building that once housed the Ottoman Central Bank now belongs to Garanti Bankası and houses the Ottoman Bank Museum and SALT Galata which safeguards the archives of the bank and makes them available for research.
+The Alexandre Vallaury-designed building that once housed the Imperial Ottoman Bank now belongs to Garanti BBVA and houses the Ottoman Bank Museum and SALT Galata which safeguards the archives of the bank and makes them available for research.

-The Camondo Steps, a curvaceous staircase designed in a unique mix of the Neo-Baroque and early Art Nouveau styles, and built in circa 1870–1880 by the renowned Ottoman-Venetian Jewish banker Abraham Salomon Camondo, links Bankalar Caddesi with Kart Çınar Sokak.
-It was famously photographed by Henri Cartier-Bresson in 1964 and features in Barbara Nadel's crime novel, Pretty Dead Things.
+The Camondo Stairs, a curvaceous staircase designed in a unique mix of the Neo-Baroque and early Art Nouveau styles, and built circa 1870–1880 by the renowned Ottoman-Venetian Jewish banker Abraham Salomon Camondo, links Bankalar Caddesi with Kart Çınar Sokak.
+The stairs were famously photographed by Henri Cartier-Bresson in 1964, and have featured in Barbara Nadel's crime novel Pretty Dead Things.

-At the top of the steps on the road running parallel with Bankalar Caddesi are a couple of reminders of the time in the 14th century when this part of Beyoğlu was governed by the Genoese.
-The most important is the battered relic of the historic Genoese Palazzo del Comune (1316), built by Montano de Marinis, the Podestà of Galata, and modeled after the 13th century wing of the Palazzo San Giorgio in Genoa, Italy.
-It is a short walk to the left (west) of the Camondo Steps, along what was once the Rue Camondo and is now Kart Çınar Sokak.
+At the top of the Camondo Stairs, on Kart Çınar Sokak, the street running parallel with Bankalar Caddesi, are a couple of reminders of the period in the 14th century when this part of Beyoğlu was governed by the Genoese.
+The most important is the battered relic of the historic Genoese Palazzo del Comune (1314), built by Montano De Marini, the Podestà of Galata, and modeled after the 13th century wing of the Palazzo San Giorgio in Genoa, Italy.
+It is a short walk to the left (west) of the Camondo Stairs, along the street that was once known as Rue Camondo in the 19th and early 20th centuries, and is currently named Kart Çınar Sokak.
 In 2022 the building was put up for sale after years of neglect.